 A Project ACCESS Autism Resource Specialist will contact you to answer your questions or arrange a visit.

 Project ACCESS Autism Credential (PAAC) is a program designed for educators that work directly with students and are responsible for their programming.
 By the time they have earned the designation, PAACs will have completed a rigorous schedule of training in evidence-based interventions, documented mastery of knowledge and skills through presentation of portfolio artifacts aligned to competencies, and experienced in-classroom coaching by experts in the field.
 Individuals who are not teachers but who would like to participate in the education component (no coaching will be provided) will earn the Project ACCESS Autism Team Support (PAATS) designation.
-More information about the PAAC/PAATS program is available on our Project ACCESS Autism Credential page and our PAAC/PAATS Facts page.
+More information about the PAAC/PAATS program is available on our Project ACCESS Autism Credential page, our PAAC FAQs page, and our PAAC/PAATS Facts page.
 If your school district is interested in applying to become a PAAC/PAATS-participating district, please complete the PAAC/PAATS Application form.

 In-district Autism Consultants (IDACs) are employees of your school district who have been through six days of training about educational services for students on the autism spectrum and an additional three days of training regarding working with other district professionals in a consulting capacity.
 Most have additional training and experience.
 Project ACCESS has worked with these individuals to become an autism consultant for their home district.
 When Project ACCESS provides MAC consultations, generally we collaborate with the local IDAC (if there is one).
 In many cases, if you need assistance and your district has an IDAC, you may not need to seek additional expertise outside your district.
 If your IDAC needs feedback or additional advice, or wants to communicate with the community of IDACs located in school districts around the state, or a wants to query one of our MACs or Coaches, we have provided that IDAC with the tools to do so.
 You can find out more by visiting our IDAC resource page, which has a link to a Map of In-district Autism Consultants in Missouri districts that have an IDAC.
 If you would like to get more information about contacting your IDAC, please click the button at the bottom of this page and submit an information request.
 Once received, a Project ACCESS staff member will get back to you to answer your questions.